 Since recent times scientists have proposed a special name for especially large sinkholes – tiankeng.
 This could be translated from Chinese approximately as “heavenly pit” or “sky hole”.

-Such structures are found in several countries (Papua New Guinea, Malaysia, Mexico) and, for example, in Mexico such giant holes are called – sótano.
+Such structures are found in several countries (Papua New Guinea, Malaysia, Mexico) and, for example, in Mexico, such giant holes are called – sótano.
 But out of some 75 giant sinkholes of the world some 50, including the largest ones, are located in China.
-Thus to large extent this is truly Chinese term for Chinese phenomenon.
+Thus to a large extent, this is truly a Chinese term for the Chinese phenomenon.

 First tiankengs were documented in China in the early 1980s.
-Term "tiankeng" was proposed in October 2001 by Zhu Xuewen, China Cave Study Association and Institute of Karst Geology in Guilin.
+The term “tiankeng” was proposed in October 2001 by Zhu Xuewen, China Cave Study Association and Institute of Karst Geology in Guilin.

 How tiankengs are formed?